jmsoper/PocketWalk/README.md

 * [ ] Allow users to follow other users
 * [ ] Set up home page with infinite scroll of updates from followed users
 * [ ] Set geolocation to user location -- provide searchable list of cities with tours
+* [ ] Automatically index and display nearby tours on login
 * [ ] Set up "treasure-hunt" mode, where information only pops up when user's geolocation matches destination
 * [ ] Fix location information display
 * [ ] Add "highlight" design for local tour index